Alarm.com Holdings, Inc. research snapshot

 Industry trend

-The connected property and smart home market continues to grow, driven by security awareness, energy efficiency demands, aging population safety needs, and insurance industry adoption.
-However, the market is also maturing with DIY alternatives, big-tech platform competition, and potential commoditization of basic smart home features.
+The connected property and smart home market keeps growing on security awareness, energy grid stress, aging-in-place needs, and commercial adoption of AI video.
+The market is also maturing, with DIY alternatives, big-tech platform competition, and potential commoditization of basic features, while grid-edge energy management is a structural growth driver for EnergyHub.

 Valuation and margin of safety